letigsainz/tech-writing/1. Service Discovery/howTo.md

 ## ECS Services

+As mentioned above, ECS services are automatically added to Consul's registry as they spin up.
+However, there are a few attributes that Fabio requires in order to add your service to its routing table.

-In order to register your ECS service with Consul, you'll add the following environment variables to your ECS task definition.
+In order for your service to successfuly register to both Consul and Fabio, you must add the following environment variables to your ECS task definition.

 * Your service's name.
 * Service tags.